evert/evert.github.com/_posts/2020/2020-02-26-curveball-typescript-framework.md

 ### Resource-based controllers

-Controllers are optional and opiniated.
+Controllers are optional and opinionated.
 A single controller should only ever manage one type of resource, or one route.